 COAT TAILING

-The tour wasn’t an exhausting one, it would be in various shifts.
-We would start with a week in San Francisco, which was handy since we lived there, and Robin’s career began there.
+The tour wasn’t an exhausting one, it would be in shifts.
+We would start with a week in San Francisco, which was handy.
 One night I witnessed first hand the magnitude of Robin’s stardom, as he was driving me home.
 We were at a stop light, and two girls in an adjacent car recognised him, leapt out of their car and ran up to kiss him.
-He acknowledged that since Mark & Mindy had debuted, that sort of thing was happening with some frequency.
+He acknowledged that since Mork & Mindy had debuted, that sort of thing was happening with some frequency.

 Two weeks after the San Francisco run, we were booked for an entire week at New York’s famed Copacabana, the same one Barry Manilow sang about.
 Those tickets were the hottest thing in town, and celebs came every night.
-It helped us that our doorless dressing room was on the way to Robin’s dressing room, so when celebs were coming back to meet Robin, they encountered us and most of them had kind words to say.
-Among the people we met that week were Bill Murray and Gilda Radner (who were dating at the time), Andy Warhol, comic team Jerry Stiller and Anne Meara (parents of Ben Stiller), talk show host Dick Cavett, comedians Rodney Dangerfield and Robert Klein, pop group Manhattan Transfer, and for me the most interesting at the time, Gene Simmons of Kiss.
-He had missed most of our set, but was dating Cher at the time, and had with him Cher’s daughter Chastity (now Chaz).
-Cher was unable to come because she was ill.
-Gene heard that we did a parody of Cher, and demanded a command performance.
-Our parody was of her song “Half Breed,” which we did as “Half Wit.”
-He burst out laughing, and even Chastity said, “Yep, that’s my mom.”
-We wanted to get a photo with him, but he had stipulations in his contract that wouldn’t allow him to be photographed without his makeup.
-We asked him if it would be ok if he turned his back to the camera, and he was fine with that, but the photo didn’t come out!
+It helped us that our doorless dressing room was on the way to Robin’s dressing room, so when celebs were coming back to meet Robin, they talked to us and most of them had kind words to say.
+Among the people we met that week were Bill Murray and Gilda Radner (who were dating at the time), Andy Warhol, comic team Jerry Stiller and Anne Meara (parents of Ben), talk show host Dick Cavett, comedians Rodney Dangerfield and Robert Klein, and Gene Simmons of KISS.

 The one great moment in Chicago was our celebrity encounter, and it was fortunate that Diana Ross and Michael Jackson, along with some of his brothers, came on the best show we had of the four we had done there.
-They got there too late to hear my partner’s Diana Ross parody, but unlike Gene Simmons, she didn’t ask to hear it.
+They got there too late to hear Ruby’s Diana Ross parody, but didn’t ask to hear it either.
 The whole entourage came backstage with us, and because there was such a throng around Robin, they decided to talk to us rather than steal any of his thunder.
 I heard so much about what a horrible person she was, but didn’t see anything resembling that behaviour.
 Michael was very shy, but very friendly.
-At the time, the Off The Wall album was out, we were three years away from Thriller, and about 8 years from his strange phases.
+At the time, the Off The Wall album had just come out, we were three years away from Thriller, and about 8 years from his strange phases.

 Leave a Comment